-Marsh Matto – Chair of the Interior Design Program at Paier College’s Shintaro Akatsu School of Design (SASD) in Bridgeport.
-Marsha Matto earned her B.S. in Interior Design from Mount Ida College and has over 20 years of detailed experience as a high end residential and commercial interior designer.
+Marsha Matto – Chair of Interior Design at Paier College’s Shintaro Akatsu School of Design (SASD) in Bridgeport.
+Marsha earned her B.S. in Interior Design from Mount Ida College and has over 20 years of detailed experience as a high end residential and commercial interior designer.
 She was founder of her first interior design firm, Savoir Faire Interiors in Westport CT, from 1997-2007.
 In 2007 she became founder of Point Of View Interiors, an exclusive residential and commercial interior design firm, which she currently owns and operates.
 Marsha’s work takes her through-out Fairfield County, Manhattan, the Hamptons and Miami Beach.
 Her design and construction expertise has earned several of her homes in Fairfield County the very prestigious HOBI Award (Home Building Industry Award).
 She is also an active member of ASID.
 See her work in detail on her website, Marsha had been teaching at the University of Bridgeport for the past 8 years, and has lectured for SASD in China at Ludong University for two summers.